 To give back, the company donates hundreds of hours to building and renovating homes for wounded war veterans so that they may live comfortably.
 They also actively sponsor events that support wounded warriors and their families.

-"Since working with the FSBDC over the past couple of years with one-on-one consultants, our company has been awarded close to $2 million in federal government contracts spanning three separate companies in the Caribbean."
+"Since working with the Florida Procurement Technical Assistance Center over the past couple of years [and their Procurement Specialists], our company has been awarded close to $2 million in federal government contracts spanning three separate companies in the Caribbean."

 - Phillip Noblin, Vice President - Invictus Security